lorenzopantano/LorenzoPantano/README.md

 <h3 align="left">A full stack software developer from Italy 🍝</h3>

+I am a software engineer who’s really passionate about technology and arts.
+I love building things from the ground up, whether it’s working on the back-end logic or fine-tuning the front-end for a great user experience with an artistic attention to details and aesthetic.
+I’ve dabbled in everything from mobile apps to complex software systems, and I enjoy diving into different new languages, frameworks and technlogies.
+Curiosity is what keeps me going, and I’m always looking for new challenges that push me to grow as a developer.

 - 🔭 I’m currently working on **a datacenter traffic congestion algorithm**

 - 🌱 I’m currently learning **how to build 3D websites with ThreeJS**